Virginia lawmakers vote to abolish the death penalty - WTMJ

 Only two men remain on Virginia’s death row.
 Anthony Juniper was sentenced to death in the 2004 slayings of his ex-girlfriend, two of her children, and her brother.
 Thomas Porter was sentenced to die for the 2005 killing of a Norfolk police officer.
 The repeal legislation would convert their sentences to life in prison without parole.

-During the debate on the House floor Monday, Republican Del.
+During a virtual House debate Monday, Republican Del.
 Rob Bell described those killings in gruesome detail, and said Porter and Juniper would be watching the vote from prison with special interest.

 “We have five dead Virginians that this bill will make sure that their killers will not receive justice,” Bell said.